Quantification and Aggregation over Concepts of the Ontology: FO(Concept)

 The complexity of decision and search problems in FO(Concept) is the same as in FO.
-This is because the domain of structures is extended only with a fixed constant-sized set of elements (and not over higher order objects).
-For example, deciding the existence of a model of a FO(Concept) theory with an input domain $D$ is an NP problem (measured in the size of $D$).
+This is because the domain $D$ of structures is extended only with a fixed, constant-sized set $\intdom{}$ of elements (and not over higher-order objects).
+For example, deciding the existence of a model of an FO (resp.
+FO(Concept)) theory with an input domain $D$ (resp. $D \cup \intdom{}$) is an NP problem measured in the size of $D$ (resp. $D \cup \intdom{}$).